[feature-image alt=‘’ layout=‘’ size=‘’]

 Are you considering a career as a Virtual Assistant but don’t know where to start?
 Luckily, Virtual Assistants can be employed in nearly every industry for a variety of services.
-If you’re about to launch your own freelance business as a Virtual Assistant, you’re probably going to want to determine where you would like to focus in your career.
+If you’re about to launch your own freelance business as a Virtual Assistant, you’re probably going to want to find your niche as a Virtual Assistant.
+It can help you earn more!

 And the list goes on…

 Try find 2-3 areas of interest that most appeal to you.
 If you have an interest in the task, then you’re likely to be better at it.
 Our best work is often the result of what we’re really passionate about.
 If we don’t enjoy the task at hand, then we’re more likely to procrastinate.
 If you are working as an employee for a company, this might not be so bad.
 But if you’re working for yourself, only you can hold yourself accountable to your clients’ expectations.
 It’s imperative that you base your niche on what interests you the most.
 Find what you like doing and focus on building those skills even further, carving out your specialty.

 Your specialties don’t need to chosen from the list above.
 They can be anything that you enjoy doing.
 What is it about the career that makes your passionate?
 What inspires you to work?
 Once you find that answer, it’ll be easier to determine what areas you can choose to specialize in.

 While Virtual Assistants don’t necessarily need to limit themselves to one specific industry, it’s helpful to have an idea of where you’d like to focus.
 Nearly every industry imaginable employs Administrative Assistants in some capacity.
 As a Virtual Assistant, you’re doing the same job, but with the advantage of choosing what you’d like to do.
 VAs are common in industries such as:

 Virtual Assistants are great assets to any real estate firm.
 VAs can manage listings, manage social media accounts, set and manage appointments, post ads, and provide general information to prospective clients.